 To be honest, nobody should expect any airline to offer excellent quality internet connectivity.
 As long as the connection uses satellites, the delay stays high which affects the user experience.
 Also, the whole aircraft usually has much less bandwidth than a single mobile phone on the ground.

 A good thing was that the connection was stable during our experiments.

-We have tested a similar WiFi service on Finnair's short-haul flight on Airbus A321.
-Finnair's WiFi might be a little better.
-Before the purchase decision, Finnair shares facts about the gaps in the satellite coverage.
+We have tested a similar Wi-Fi service on Finnair's short-haul flight on Airbus A321.
+Finnair's Wi-Fi might be a little better.
+Before the purchase decision, Finnair shared facts about the gaps in the satellite coverage.
 The user gets well-informed about what to expect and when to expect communication breaks.

 We understand that the network does not provide security itself so we only use secure applications in an aircraft.